Robert John Tillyard: Career

 'When the CSIR sought for a man to tackle the huge problems of destruction wrought by insects on the Australian economy one candidate stood out above all others.
 He was Dr R J Tillyard of the Cawthron Institute.
 Tillyard's collections and descriptions of insect life had made him a world figure.
 After difficult negotiations he was brought to Canberra, made a profound impression on members of both Houses of Parliament in a unique address and was appointed Chief of the Entomology Division of CSIR in March 1928 at a salary higher than that of any other.
 This appointment could have been a major tragedy for CSIR.
 Tillyard, for all his brilliance, suffered such mental stresses that he was difficult as subordinate, colleague or chief.
 Within months Rivett [CEO of CSIR] had resignations pending from almost every scientist who had come into frequent contact with Tillyard. ...

 In July 1933 Dr Tillyard suffered a breakdown in New York.
 Effective control of his department had for some time fallen on Dr A J Nicholson.
 Finally, after prolonged sick leave had failed to produce any assurance from experts of Tillyard's ultimate recovery, Dr Nicholson ... took over as Chief of Economic Entomology.'

 While Tillyard was holding the CSIR position he was awarded the R. M. Johnston memorial medal of the Royal Society of Tasmania in 1929 and the Clarke Medal of the Royal Society of New South Wales in 1931.
-In 1935 he was given the von Mueller medal.
+In 1935 he was given the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.
 His health improved after his retirement and he busily continued his scientific studies.
 He was well known in the United States which he had visited more than once.
 He died following a motor accident on 13 January 1937.
-He married in 1909 Patricia Cruske who survived him with four daughters.
+He married in 1909 Patricia Craske who survived him with four daughters.
+The eldest of which, Patience Australie Wardle, became a noted writer and historian.
 In his last years Tillyard was much interested in some work on supposed pre-Cambrian fossils in South Australia which was done in co operation with Edgeworth David.
 The account of their investigations is contained in Memoir on Fossils of the late Pre-Cambrian, by David and Tillyard, published in 1936.
 Tillyard was one of the most influential workers on the fossils of the Elmo Permian deposits, believing that the key to the true classification of insects would be found in these early fossils.